-The Bakersfield to Palmdale Project Section passes through two distinct employment regions: the southern San Joaquin Valley and the Antelope Valley.
+The Bakersfield to Palmdale Project Section of the HSR system passes through two distinct employment regions: the southern San Joaquin Valley and the Antelope Valley.
 Discussing these regions together does not provide an accurate picture of the industries that dominate the economies of the economic impacts RSA.
 The southern San Joaquin Valley is an area driven by its agricultural industries, whereas the Antelope Valley is driven by its aerospace industry.